 Believe it or not, the hazard perception test is actually important in helping you develop vital skills needed for driving unsupervised.
 The roads can be unpredictable and dangerous, which is why so many learners and new drivers tend to panic and make mistakes.

 If you’re not used to looking at the road ahead to check for any potential problems, you might end up only taking action right before it has the potential to be catastrophic.
 Or worse, you might not have the chance to take action at all.

 By practising for the hazard perception test, you’re building up the skills necessary for predicting any potential issues whilst on the road.
 If your hazard perception skills truly are up to snuff, you’ll be able to spot any potential danger and make necessary adjustments to your driving.
 Still not convinced it’s worth your time?
 Read up on how the theory test has made drivers safer.

 As important as the hazard perception test is, and the theory test in general, it’s vital that you don’t get too bogged down by the pressure.
 If you’ve actually paid attention to our hazard perception advice, you should be more than prepared for your big day.

 If you’re still feeling overwhelmed, you might find our guide to avoiding test day nerves to be just what the doctor ordered!
 Additionally, you should know that failing your theory test isn’t the end of the world.
 Plenty of learner drivers fail their theory test.
 Some do it several times in a row.
 You might even find it to be advantageous.
 After all, once you’ve experienced the nerves and familiarised yourself with the test centre and test layout, the second time around should be a walk in the park.

 Hopefully, our hazard perception advice will help you ace your theory test and take one step closer to enjoying the freedom of the road.
-You can find more driving tips, advice on learning to drive and general facts about the practical test on the PassMeFast blog.
+You can find more driving tips, advice on learning to drive and general facts about the practical test on our resources library.